xelAhcratiPsavilO/june19_boris_bikes/README.md

 DockingStation --> dock(bike)    --> - guard condition to prevent docking when default capacity has been reached DockingStation --> :bike         --> bike read from the instance variable
 ```

+### Project Challenges

+Isolating Unit tests with doubles:

+Eventually the system can do pretty much everything the client wants.
+However, Unit Tests are not isolated.
+If there was a bug in the `Bike` class, all tests for `DockingStation` class will fail.
+There could be hours hours spent trying to find a problem thinking that it resides within `docking_station.rb`, when in fact it's located in `bike.rb`.
+To isolate UnitTests was necessary to use doubles.

+Mocking behaviour on doubles with method stubs: